starling-foundries/zilliqa-bouncer/README.md

 ## Goals:

-* To implement a generic meta transaction bouncer proxy inspired by [austingriffith]() and [tsuzukits]() ethereum implementations but integrated into the [Zilliqa-native tooling](https://github.com/Zilliqa/Zilliqa-JavaScript-Library).
+* To implement a generic meta transaction (also known as [gasless transactions](https://medium.com/coinmonks/gasless-transactions-f75382095c4f)) bouncer-proxy inspired by [austingriffith](https://github.com/austintgriffith/bouncer-proxy) and [tsuzukits](https://github.com/tsuzukit/meta-transaction) ethereum implementations but using the [Zilliqa-native tooling](https://github.com/Zilliqa/Zilliqa-JavaScript-Library).
 * Provide a generic Docker process for straightforward deployment.
 * Integrate with a scilla-lang send by signature contract to be implemented in [references repo](https://github.com/starling-foundries/references).
 * reference contracts for on-chain resolution of metatransaction functions including: forward, execution and whitelist.